jdenes/TopicEmbeddings/README.md

 `-input`: specify the path to your custom input file, or `20News` to use 20 Newsgroups.

-`-embed <String>`: type of embedding to use.
+`-embed <String>`: embedding to use.
 Must be one of: `BOW, DOC2VEC, POOL, BOREP, LSA, LDA, HDP, DTM, STM, CTM, PTM`.

 `-project`: name of your project to find the results later.
 Default is current day and time.